bigmat18/Mindflayer/100. Notes/Marching cubes.md

 Marching cubes computes intersection points on the edge of a regular grid only, which causes **sharp edges** or **corners**.
 ###### Pros
-- Quite easy to implement
+- Quite easy to implement and easy to [[Introduction to parallel and distributed systems|parallelize]]
 - Fast and not memory consuming
 - Very robust
 ###### Cons